BilhaNanetia/2-Major-Tips-for-Successful-Trading/README.md

-# Trading Strategies Explained — YouTube Video Project
+# 2 Major Tips for Successful Trading — YouTube Video Project

 This project showcases a video tutorial I created and edited, where I explain two essential strategies for better trading decisions using the **Deriv** platform.